Murder of Lazaro Figueroa: Second trial

 In 2002, Cardona's initial sentence was overturned due to a Brady violation by the prosecution team, who had failed to allow defense attorneys access to interviews with Gonzalez, and the Florida Supreme Court granted her a second trial.
 At the second trial in 2010, prosecutors focused their attention on Lazaro's physical condition and the abuse he had suffered at the hands of his mother.

-In the second trial, a mentally-handicapped 14-year-old girl, Gloria Pi from Miami Beach, provided a detailed confession of throwing Lazaro against a wall.
+In the second trial, a mentally-disabled 14-year-old girl, Gloria Pi from Miami Beach, provided a detailed confession of throwing Lazaro against a wall.
 As a result, Cardona's legal defense team attempted to shift the blame of Lazaro's murder from Cardona to the girl.
 During the trial, Pi retracted her confession and maintained that she was innocent, emphasizing that she had never cared for or met Lazaro when the defense posited that in the days leading up to his death, Pi was looking after him.
 The jury requested that the confession be reread during their deliberation for the verdict.
 However, the jurors discounted Pi's testimony because there was not enough evidence to suggest that Lazaro ever stayed at Pi's residence.
 State prosecutor Kathleen Pautler described the confession as a "diversionary tactic" used by Cardona's defense team.

 Miami-Dade jurors again found Cardona guilty of the two counts, and in 2011, she was sentenced to death a second time.
 In contrast to her outrage at the verdict in the 1992 trial, Cardona appeared collected when her sentence was handed down.
 State Attorney Katherine Fernandez Rundle stated, "Almost 20 years later, a second jury heard the evidence and has come to the same conclusion...The truth still remains the truth."
 While reading her sentence, the judge, Reemberto Diaz stated, "Ana Maria Cardona, you have forfeited your right to live...
 Lazaro was tortured to death."